Skip to main content

 What Science Says

-From a mineralogical perspective, Fluorite is calcium fluoride (CaF2) with a cubic crystal structure that produces its distinctive cubic and octahedral crystal habits.
+Fluorite is calcium fluoride (CaF2) with a cubic crystal structure that gives it those distinctive cubic and octahedral shapes.

-• Its relatively low hardness of 4 on the Mohs scale makes it one of the softer minerals commonly used in crystal collections.
+• At 4 on the Mohs scale, it is one of the softer minerals in most crystal collections.

-• The phenomenon of fluorescence, named after Fluorite, is caused by trace impurities (often rare earth elements such as europium and yttrium) that absorb UV light and re-emit it as visible light.
+• The fluorescence effect — named after Fluorite — comes from trace impurities, often rare earth elements like europium and yttrium, that absorb UV light and re-emit it as visible light.

-• Fluorite is thermoluminescent and triboluminescent as well — it can emit light when heated or mechanically stressed.
+• Fluorite is also thermoluminescent and triboluminescent: it can emit light when heated or mechanically stressed.

-• Industrially, Fluorite is the primary source of hydrofluoric acid, essential in semiconductor manufacturing, aluminum production, and many other industrial processes.
+• Industrially, Fluorite is the primary source of hydrofluoric acid, which is essential in semiconductor manufacturing and aluminum production.

-• The fluoride added to drinking water and toothpaste is ultimately derived from Fluorite.
+• The fluoride in drinking water and toothpaste ultimately comes from Fluorite.

 Which Chakras Does Fluorite Connect To?